Kaanju Ngaachi Wenlock and Pascoe Rivers Indigenous Protected Area

 Chuulangun also has a cooperation agreement with the Wilderness Society, in support of an environmental protection and homelands development agenda for Kaanju homelands and the Indigenous Protected Area.

-The declaration of Kaanju Ngaachi Wenlock and Pascoe Rivers Indigenous Protected Area in June 2008 was made under World Conservation Union (IUCN) Category V - Protected Area managed mainly for landscape/seascape conservation and recreation.
+The declaration of Kaanju Ngaachi Wenlock and Pascoe Rivers Indigenous Protected Area in June 2008 was made under International Union for Conservation of Nature (IUCN) Category V - Protected Area managed mainly for landscape/seascape conservation and recreation.

 Like all Indigenous Protected Areas, Kaanju Ngaachi is part of Australia's National Reserve System, a nationwide network of reserves especially set up to protect examples of Australia's unique landscapes, plants and animals for current and future generations.